-This is the Southern Grampians Shire Council Community Local Law No. 1 of 2015.
+This is the Southern Grampians Shire Council Community Local Law No. $\frac{x}{x}$ of 20xx.

-2. Objectives
+1. Objectives

-The objectives of this Local Law are to provide for the peace, order and good government of the Southern Grampians Shire by:
+The objectives of this Local Law are to provide for the peace, order and good governance of the Southern Grampians Shire by:

-- (1) regulating and controlling uses and activities on Council land and roads so that Council is aware of uses or activities which may: - (a) be detrimental to the amenity of the area or the enjoyment of facilities on land or roads: - (b) cause damage to Council and community assets; - (c) create a danger or expose others to risk; - (d) interfere with the safety and convenience of people travelling on or using Council land or roads; and - (e) impede free and safe access for people, in particular those with sight and movement impairment or disabilities. - (2) managing, regulating and controlling activities and uses on any land which: - (a) may be dangerous, cause a nuisance or be detrimental to the amenity of the area or the environment; - (b) are directed at maintaining a healthy and safe environment for residents and visitors; and - (c) promotes community expectations and demands about their desired lifestyle and the availability of goods and services provided to them. - (3) identifying activities and uses that are not permitted so as to achieve the purposes in subclauses (1) and (2); and - (4) providing for the administration of Council's powers and functions.
+- (1) Regulating and controlling uses and activities on Council land and roads so that Council is aware of uses or activities which may: - (a) be detrimental to the amenity of the area or the enjoyment of facilities on land or roads; - (b) cause damage to Council and community assets; - (c) create a danger or expose others to risk; - (d) interfere with the safety and convenience of people travelling on or using Council land or roads; and - (e) impede free and safe access for people, in particular those with sight and movement impairment or disabilities. - (2) Managing, regulating and controlling activities and uses on any land which: - (a) may be dangerous, cause a nuisance or be detrimental to the amenity of the area or the environment; - (b) are directed at maintaining a healthy and safe environment for residents and visitors; and - (c) promotes community expectations and demands about their desired lifestyle and the availability of goods and services provided to them. - (3) Identifying activities and uses that are not permitted to achieve the purposes in subclauses (1) and (2); and - (4) provide for the administration of Council's powers and functions.

-3. Authorising Provision
+2. Authorising Provision